 All people in your relationship deserve to have a sense of satisfaction with it’s sexual and physical intimacy.

-While sex and physical intimacy might feel awkward or vulnerable to discuss with your therapist, I encourage you to bring your concerns about sex and physical intimacy to the therapy room.
 It is not uncommon that people may avoid discussing this, even in couples and marriage therapy, or think that a sex therapist is the only therapist to address these issues with.
 However, for many common issues around sexuality and physical intimacy, I am well experienced and competent in supporting clients to those goals.

 It’s important to know, however, that I am not a certified sex therapist, and there are some sexual issues that are best addressed with a certified sex therapist, who will have additional, highly specialized training and experience in those issues.
 I am always happy to help you determine if your sexual concerns are within my scope of expertise.